Auto-Mech/mechdriver/docs/rst/input/mod.rst

 models.dat
 ----------

+Easily the most complicated input file as here we define the mixtures of all the electronic structure methods as well as assumptions and treatments needed to build a full model of a species for thermo calcs and rate calculations.

 Only required for thermo, ktp, and proc driver.

 Two types of sections can be defined in the file::